Man City Into Top Four As Fans Return To Premier League - UrduPoint

 Earlier, Dominic Calvert-Lewin scored his 11th Premier League goal of the season to rescue a point for Everton in a 1-1 draw against struggling Burnley.

-There were no fans at either match but West Ham welcomed 2,000 supporters to the London Stadium for the evening visit of Manchester United, with the same number due at Chelsea's match against Leeds.
+There were no fans at either match but West Ham were preparing to welcome 2,000 supporters to the London Stadium for the visit of Manchester United, with the same number due at Chelsea's match against Leeds.

 City, who had won just four of their opening nine matches, are showing ominous signs they are returning to their best form after building on their 5-0 mauling of Burnley last week.